Don’t deny yourself these hunger busters

 An enchilada is baked with the ingredients and chilli sauce in the corn tortilla.

-A taco’s ingredients are cooked separately, then you make up the taco… and they don’t have to have chilli sauce.
+Whereas a taco’s ingredients are cooked separately, then you make up the taco… and they don’t have to have chilli sauce.

 Green salsa verde

 There are different takes on the sauces and what’s an ‘authentic’ Mexican sauce.

 The two, I know and are ‘authentic’ are:

 El mole (pron. ‘mo-lay’) – a stunning dark red-brown sauce, made from a base of dry chillies, chocolate, and spices.

 Mexican salsa verde – the secret ingredients are tomatillos (Mexican husk tomato) and jalapeno’s.